-In 2016, he met Michel and Bruno, 2 other passionate.
+In 2016, he met Michel , an other passionate.
 They were not brewers but rather tasters: these two are recognized by their more rounded belly ...

-Bruno is also a scientist but he has turned to entrepreneurship.
+Bruno has turned to entrepreneurship.
 He dreams of making drinks forever.
 He is responsible for making all of this beautiful project work and brings a specific experience that will soon be found in our new recipes.

 We are located Place Coronmeuse @ Liege (Belgium), the place where all began,

 Coronmeuse the suburb at the origin of the beer in Liege